Quantum entanglement in phase space: Results

 which is violated for $\epsilon>1/3$.
 Also this result coincides with the known tight bound for entanglement of $\rho (\Psi^+)$~\cite{SeparabilityHorodeckiPLA1996}.

-In summary, we have shown that our criteria based on the Wigner function provide bounds that are tight for the Werner states considered, since they coincides with the ones obtained from PPT.
+In summary, we have shown that our criteria based on the Wigner function provide bounds that are tight for the Werner states considered, since they coincide with the ones obtained from PPT.